Fix avoid excessive-DOM size lighthouse warning

 5. Bad (template) coding.

 Sometimes it is not possible to remove the excessive DOM size without rewriting large parts of your site and changing your entire workflow.
-There are a few workarounds to lessen the impact of an excessive-DOM size.
-Those workaround are far from perfect and might introduce a brand new set of challenges that might impact your SEO or indexing in some cases.
+There are several techniques to lessen the impact of an excessive DOM size:

 • Lazy load parts of your webpage.